argilla-io/argilla/docs/_source/practical_guides/create_dataset.md

 The following arguments apply to specific metadata types:
 - `values` (optional): In a `TermsMetadataProperty`, you can pass a list of valid values for this metadata property, in case you want to run a validation.
 If none are provided, the list of values will be computed from the values provided in the records.
 - `min` (optional): In an `IntegerMetadataProperty` or a `FloatMetadataProperty`, you can pass a minimum valid value.
 If none is provided, the minimum value will be computed from the values provided in the records.
-- `max` (optional): In an `IntengerMetadataProperty` or a `FloatMetadataProperty`, you can pass a maximum valid value.
+- `max` (optional): In an `IntegerMetadataProperty` or a `FloatMetadataProperty`, you can pass a maximum valid value.
 If none is provided, the maximum value will be computed from the values provided in the records.

 ```{include} /_common/tabs/metadata_types.md
 ```